 Trips to San Francisco, Lake Tahoe, Yosemite, and other locations

 Residential Education begins with the Resident Fellows, faculty or senior staff members who live in residence halls with their families and help provide a warm and intellectually stimulating environment.

 Residence staff also includes Stanford sophomores, juniors, and seniors who offer personal and academic counseling.
-These staff roles include Resident Assistants (RAs), Peer Academic Advisors (PAAs), Peer Health Educators (PHEs), Residence Computer Consultants, and others depending on the type of house.
+These staff roles include Resident Assistants (RA's), Peer Health Educators (PHE's), Residence Computer Consultants (RCC's), and others depending on the type of house.

 Residential education in all its forms is one of the reasons that, despite the University’s size and breadth of resources, Stanford remains an intimate community.